 In understanding this basic concept, we can better utilize compression to achieve balance and avoid overcompressed, distorted mixes.

 I have a YouTube video on the importance of mixing in the context of the mix rather than in solo.
-Check it out by clicking here.
+Check it out below:

 But with that said, a great way to avoid overcompression is to utilize a top-down approach, where we begin compressing at the mix bus (top), work our way down to the subgroups/buses, and finally to the individual track if need be.